Video of phonics sounds

 We ensure that our teaching of phonics is rigorous, structured and enjoyable.
 Children have discrete, daily phonics sessions where they are introduced to new phonemes, can practice and revise previous learning and have plenty of opportunities to apply the knowledge they have.

 We use a range of multisensory strategies to enthuse and engage the children, including the use of interactive whiteboards, magnetic letters, speaking and listening, songs, rhymes and practical activities.
 Children work with pace and are encouraged to apply their knowledge across the curriculum with any reading or writing activities.

 Alongside the teaching of Phonics, children have access to a language rich environment where they are able to apply their decoding skills and develop language comprehension in order to ‘read’.

-When children join us at High Ercall, Mrs Caton, our Nursery teacher meets with parents for a workshop to share our approach to teaching phonics, reading and writing, and how parents can support at home.
+When children join us at High Ercall, Mrs Caton, our Class 1 teacher meets with parents for a workshop to share our approach to teaching phonics, reading and writing, and how parents can support at home.
 This includes reading regularly, practising word cards and learning spellings when appropriate.